benc-uk/batcomputer/readme.md

 # Model API / Wrapper App
 The model API wrapper is a Python *Flask* app, designed to wrap and "serve" the model over a HTTP REST based API.
 It is standalone, lightweight and designed to run in a container.
 It consumes the `model.pkl`, `lookup.pkl` and `flags.pkl` files described above, and loads them at runtime.

-For more details see the full docs below
+For more details see the full docs below:

 ## Technology Stack
 - [Flask](http://flask.pocoo.org/)